 After years of silence, tariffs came out of retirement last year when President Trump levied them against trade allies and rivals alike.
-This year, Trump launched this latest global trade war with 25 percent tariffs on all steel imports and a 10 percent tax on aluminum imports.
+In 2018, Trump launched the global trade war with 25 percent tariffs on all steel imports and a 10 percent tax on aluminum imports.

 China retaliated quickly, imposing tariffs on a variety of American agricultural products, including cotton, pork, and soybeans.